HeroBench: A Benchmark for Long-Horizon Planning and Structured Reasoning in Virtual Worlds: Benchmark Task Generation Pipeline

-For each item $I \in \mathcal{I}_{\mathrm{miss}}$ the directed acyclic graph of crafting and resource dependencies is traversed to extract all required materials, intermediate monsters, and locations.
-The total task difficulty is given by: , where $\mathrm{cost}(I)$ is a cost function for crafting the item $I$.
-For details about the cost function see App.A.
+\paragraph{Crafting and environment analysis.} For each item $i \in \mathcal{I}_{\mathrm{miss}}$, we traverse the recipe dependency DAG induced by $\{R_i\}$ (Sec.~\ref{formalism}) to extract all required materials, intermediate crafted components, relevant monsters (for drops), and required locations (resource nodes and stations).
+The total task difficulty is: